Dr Christy Constantakopoulou

 - Member of the Centre for Spartan and Peloponnesian Studies, 2005 - present.

-- I am finishing a monograph entitled Aegean Interactions: Delos and its Networks in the Third Century, where I explore patterns of interaction in the southern Aegean Islands during the third century.
+- I finished a monograph entitled Aegean Interactions: Delos and its Networks in the Third Century, where I explore patterns of interaction in the southern Aegean Islands during the third century.
+This will be published by OUP in 2017/8.
 The chapter headings are:

 - Introduction: Delian History, Regionalism and Networks